- 01 Dec 2025

 This card includes:

-Displays the subject line of the reported phish.
+The subject line of the reported phish

-Shows the "From" address (email sender).
+The "From" address (email sender)

 Colored Header Border: